Kemosabe by Mike Sutton

 He stands there drowning in the orange light.
 There’s not a damn thing he can do, it’s too far gone.
 Funny thing, he doesn’t care about the truck.
 Doesn’t care about the two-hundred-dollar stash he’s got tucked in the glove compartment, the piss jug, or even whether Rawhide got out in time.
 It’s the pictures of his kids pinned to the visor.
 That’s what’s eating him up.
 They’re already ash, he knows it.
 Obliterated in a thousand licks of the inferno engulfing the sleeper and trailer.
 There’s no sign of Dallas.
 Chicken shit already ran off.

 Sunday came and went, and the miles rolled by as Kemosabe headed home.
 Another trucker passing through picked him up and carried him toward home.
 He’d make it, eventually.
 Missed baby girl’s party.
 But it was too little, too late.

 Mike Sutton calls the rolling hills of Northwest Arkansas home, where he practices law and writes in his free time.
 Prior to entering the legal profession, Mike served in the U.S. Air Force as a military police officer and attended Ouachita Baptist University, where he studied History and English Literature.
 You can find Mike writing in one of Fayetteville’s local coffee shops or on the water, fishing pole in hand.

-Get to know Mike by checking out our exclusive interview with him on the Orson’s Publishing blog.
+Be sure to check out our exclusive interview with Mike on the Orson’s Publishing blog.